On the Minimax Capacity Loss under Sub-Nyquist Universal Sampling: Introduction

-In this paper, our goal is to explore universal design of a sub-Nyquist sampling system that is robust against the uncertainty and variation of instantaneous channel realizations, based on sampled capacity loss as a metric.
-In particular, we investigate the fundamental lower limit of sampled capacity loss in some overall sense (as will be detailed as minimax capacity loss in Section \ref{sub:Universal-Sampling}), and design a sub-Nyquist sampling system for which the capacity loss can be uniformly controlled and optimized over all possible channel realizations.
+In the present paper, we consider a linear time-invariant (LTI) Gaussian channel with known channel gain, whereby the entire channel bandwidth is divided into $n$ subbands of equal bandwidth.
+At each timeframe, only a subset of $k$ subbands are active for transmission, but the spectral occupancy information is not available at either the receiver or the sampler.
+The goal is to explore universal (channel-independent) design of a sub-Nyquist sampling system that is robust vis-a-vis the uncertainty of instantaneous channel occupancy.
+In particular, we aim to understand the resulting loss of information rates between sampling with and without subband occupancy information in some minimax sense (as will be detailed in Section \ref{sub:Universal-Sampling}), and design a sub-Nyquist sampling system under which the information rate loss can be uniformly controlled and optimized over all possible channel support.